sandra-calvo/machine-learning-DSX/README.md

 **2. Apache Spark**

+Apache Spark is an open source cluster computing framework optimized for extremely fast and large scale data processing, which you can access via the newly integrated notebook interface IBM Analytics for Apache Spark.
+You can connect to your existing data sources or take advantage of the on-demand big data optimization of Object Storage.
+Spark plans are based on the maximum number of executors available to process your analytic jobs.
+Executors exist only as long as they're needed for processing, so you're charged only for processing done.

 Go back to the Catalog and repeat the process for Apache Spark also located under Data & Analytics
 ![](/screenshots/Picture5.png?raw=true)